SmartHomePrivacyProject/DeepVCFingerprinting/README.md

 The `datasets` has information about where you can find and download the datasets.

+#### Additional Information

+The `additional_info` has information about the structures of neural networks, lists of voice commands we studied, tuned hyperparameters.

 ## Requirements

 This project is entirely written in Python 3.
 Some third party libraries are necessary to run the code.